pharrisee/TheFrontLinuxServerInfo/README.md

 steamcmd +login anonymous +download_depot 2334200 2334201 +quit

 # make the target directory, if not exists
-echo "Creating $targetDir..."
+echo "Creating $SERVERDIR..."
-mkdir -p $targetDir
+mkdir -p $SERVERDIR

 # copy the files from the depot to the target directory
-echo "Copying files to $targetDir..." cp -rv $HOME/.local/share/Steam/steamcmd/linux32/steamapps/content/app_2334200/depot_2334201/* $targetDir
+echo "Copying files to $SERVERDIR..." cp -rv $HOME/.local/share/Steam/steamcmd/linux32/steamapps/content/app_2334200/depot_2334201/* $SERVERDIR
 ```

-You must change `$targetDir` to point at where you want the server to live.
+You must change `$SERVERDIR` to point at where you want the server to live.

 Run this script, and you should have a folder in the place specified as `$targetDir`.